idtx314/mill_controller/Documentation.md

 Known bugs
-    Occupancy messages don't actually have the right dimensions.
+    Occupancy messages don't have reliable dimensions.
+The dimensions are based on the octomap, which automatically limits its own dimensions to the smallest dimensions that will fit the point cloud input.
     Occupancy messages don't actually have all the unoccupied points.
 Related!
     Camera driver is unreliable.
 Have to disconnect between calibration and running.
     Currently the camera is viewing the workspace upside down compared to how the trajectory is processed.
 This can be worked around by rotating the corners to match the workspace orientation, as demonstrated in the [An Example Run in Video] section's calibration demo.